 ** Applicants with financial need greater than the amount of the Global Scholars award may be eligible for additional need-based financial aid.
 To be considered, international applicants must submit the College Board PROFILE form by January 15.
 U.S. citizens must submit the Free Application for Federal Student Aid (FAFSA) and College Board PROFILE form by February 1 (more information).

-For More Information: To learn more about the Global Scholars Program and to see profiles of current Global Scholars at Clark, please visit the Office of Intercultural Affairs.
+For More Information: To learn more about the Global Scholars Program and to see profiles of current Global Scholars at Clark, please visit the International Students and Scholars Office.